mathieucans/snail-race-kata-server/README.md

 This repository a server of snail race results.

+It's used for the [snail race kata](https://github.com/mathieucans/snail-race-kata) used to learn Adapter Contract Testing.

 Each time a race ends, the results is available on the results url
 ```shell
 curl localhost:8000/results